 It seems that word can cause even the strongest of us to shiver.
 Tornados are a very common natural disaster.
-Too common it seems.
-In recent years, we have seen the devastation of what tornado’s can produce: the massive EF5 in Joplin suffered greatly in 2011; Henryville, IN in 2012 was hit hard when a series of tornadoes tracked through the midwest; and finally, in 2013, Moore, OK was devastated when a EF5, similar to the one that hit Joplin, leveled a large portion of the city.
+Too common, it seems.
+In recent years, we have seen the devastation of what tornado’s can produce: the massive EF5 in Joplin suffered greatly in 2011; Henryville, IN in 2012 was battered when a series of tornadoes tracked through the midwest; and finally, in 2013, Moore, OK was devastated when an EF5, similar to the one that hit Joplin, leveled a large portion of the city.

 Tornado season is from late April until early July, and while we hope for a quiet spring and summer season, we also want to be prepared in the event a tornado occurs.
 Here is a comprehensive readiness list in the event of a tornado:

 - Battery-powered flashlights

 - Extra batteries

 - Five bottles of water per person per day, ideally three days worth of water